speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 All lr scheduler reinitialization configurations specified in the fine-tuning schedule will have their configurations sanity-checked prior to training initiation.

-Note that specifying LR scheduler reinitialization configurations is only supported for phases >= ``1``.
-This is because for fine-tuning phase ``0``, the LR scheduler configuration will be the scheduler that you initiate your training session with, usually via the ``configure_optimizer`` method of :external+pl:class:`~lightning.pytorch.core.module.LightningModule`.
+Note that specifying lr scheduler reinitialization configurations is only supported for phases >= ``1``.
+This is because for fine-tuning phase ``0``, the lr scheduler configuration will be the scheduler that you initiate your training session with, usually via the ``configure_optimizer`` method of :external+pl:class:`~lightning.pytorch.core.module.LightningModule`.